Jebet812/Notes/AWS-CCP.md

 ### Well Architected Framework

 ***Pillars**
-1. **Operational Excellence:** ability to support development and run workloads effectively, gain insight into their operations, and to continuously improve supporting processes and procedures to deliver business value.
+1. **Operational Excellence:** ability to support development and run workloads effectively, gain insight into their operations, and to continuously improve supporting processes and procedures to deliver business value.<br>

 *design principles*
 - Perform operations as code.
 - Make frequent, small, reversable changes.
 - Refine operations procedures frequently
 - Anticipate failure.
 - Learn from all operational failures.
-2. **Security:**bility to protect data, systems, and assets to take advantage of cloud technologies to improve your security.
+2. **Security:**bility to protect data, systems, and assets to take advantage of cloud technologies to improve your security.<br>

 *design principles*
 - Implement a strong identity foundation.
 - Maintain traceability.